JATOS/JATOS-Blog/_posts/2016-12-20-JATOS-with-dply.md

 Apart from this it doesn't need any modifications (although you can add anything you please to the script).

 Now it's time to create the server.
 Press the button!
-You'll see a new page with a box that says something like 'Ubuntu 16.04 - 138.68.139.250' - but you'll have a different IP address.
+You'll see a new page with a box that says something like 'Ubuntu 16.04 - 138.68.139.250' (you'll have a different IP address).
 Copy this IP into a new browser tab and it should, if everything went well, show the JATOS login.
 Actually it might take some time depending on the location and time: I tried London an Frankfurt and London took over 2 min to come up, while Frankfurt was there after circa 10 seconds.

 That's it.
 You have a server with JATOS.